deren14/Library_management_system/README.md

 # Library_management_system
 Library Management System is a SQL project which made with Mysql.
+Library Management System repository consists of basic queries samples used in Mysql.

+Data Structure:
 The project consists of the following tables:

 members: Contains information about library members.